 Peaches are wide fast growing trees that require careful pruning and maintenance in order to produce good quality fruit.
 Their vibrant pink flowers in spring are charming and attractive to pollinators.

-Like other fruit trees require a good deal of maintenance in order to perform well.
+Like other fruit trees, pears require a good deal of maintenance in order to perform well.
 Many require a chilling period to fully ripen and are good for use in baking and cidermaking.

 Peas are tender spring vegetable on short vines.
 They often have large showy flowers in colors like pink and white.
 The pods can range in color from purple to green.
-They are best direct sown outdoors in the early months of spring.
-If you have a long, cool fall, a second crop can be grown.
+Peas are best direct sown outdoors in the early months of spring, and if you have a long, cool fall, a second crop can be grown.

 Plums have a sprawling, suckering growth habit and therefore require judicious pruning.